LesiaKremsenko/Analysis-of-Facebook-Advertising-Campaign-Effectiveness-using-Phyton/README.md

 ## Dataset

-The dataset used for this project can be accessed [here](https://drive.google.com/file/d/1_BWRQxFmF9YUMCQMTIbuHlUTKCqrrxnc/view?usp=sharing).
+The dataset used for this project can be found in the repository as `facebook_ads_data.csv`

 ## License